DFHack/dfhack/docs/guides/quickfort-user-guide.rst

 Caveats and limitations
 -----------------------

--  If you use the ``jugs`` alias in your ``#query``-mode blueprints, be aware that there is no way to differentiate jugs from other types of tools in the game.
-Therefore, ``jugs`` stockpiles will also take nest boxes, scroll rollers, and other tools.
-The only workaround is not to have other tools lying around in your fort.

--  Likewise for the ``bags`` alias.
-The game does not differentiate between empty and full bags, so you'll get bags of gypsum power in your "bags" stockpile unless you are careful to assign all your gypsum to your hospital.
+-  If you use the the ``bags`` alias, be aware that the game does not differentiate between empty and full bags.
+Therefore, you can get bags of gypsum power in your "bags" stockpile unless you are careful to assign all your gypsum to your hospital.

 -  Weapon traps and upright spear/spike traps can currently only be built with a single weapon.